 I realize that we don't always have control over our bodies; the level of health we are experiencing, the level of ability our bodies have, or the shape or size of our bodies.
 I think that life has given me another opportunity to experience compassionate self acceptance, to continue to implement compassionate self care, and to show others how to do the same.

-Currently, I am working on a program to support people in becoming healthy and happy in their bodies; through a non-diet and intuitive approach to eating, and through a body-aware approach to movement and rest.
+I support people in becoming healthy and happy in their bodies; through a non-diet and intuitive approach to eating, and through a body-aware approach to movement and rest.
 It is my intention to help individuals to feel good in their own bodies, no matter what their shape, size, ability, or level of health is currently, through compassionate self acceptance and self care.

 I live in Maple Ridge, British Columbia, Canada.
 I am a wife, mom, grandma and dog mama.
 Thank you for visiting my website.
 If you would like to keep in touch, please sign up on the homepage for the newsletter.